Aethra (mother of Theseus)

+Acamas and Demophon leading Aethra, red-figure calyx-krater circa 490 BC.

-In Greek mythology, Aethra or Aithra (/ˈiːθrə/; Αἴθρα, /el/, the "bright sky") was a Troezenian princess and the daughter of King Pittheus.
+In Greek mythology, Aethra or Aithra (Αἴθρα, /el/, /en/, EH-thra or AY-thruh, /ˈiːθrə/, EE-thruh) was a Troezenian princess and the daughter of King Pittheus.

 Family

 Aethra was the mother of Theseus (his father was King Aegeus of Athens, or in some versions, Poseidon) and of Clymene (by Hippalces).
 Aethra was also called Pittheis after her father Pittheus.

 Mythology

 Early life

 Bellerophon came to Troezen to ask Aethra's father, Pittheus, for the maiden's hand in marriage, but the hero was banished from Corinth before the nuptials took place.